xing/hops/plugin/readme.md

 Hops assumes you will write an Express-style middleware, transpiles it and makes it easy to use in non-transpiled and even non-server code.
 Hops' plugin is a simple helper to simplify using your custom middleware in a Webpack build.

-You can override hops' default configuration by passing a config object to the `Plugin` constructor.
+You can override hops' default Webpack configuration by passing a config object to the `Plugin` constructor.
 Supported config options equal those supported in `package.json`.

 ### Target Audience